Labelbox/model-observability/README.md

 * Once the service is up and running images posted to inference-svc and associated inferences will be uploaded to labelbox for labeling
 * Click `Start Labeling` and label all of the images in the queue
 * Once an image is reviewed and given a thumbs up, it will be sent back to observe-svc, metrics will be computed, and the result will be logged out
+* Watch the logs to see the metrics get calculated `kubectl logs svc/observe-svc --follow`

 ### Metrics